bambooww/iot-tree/web/doc/en/doc/msgnet/m__storage.influxdb.md

 ## InfluxDB Write

-Support Flux syntax for writing to the database
+Support Flux syntax for writing to the database.

 ## JSON To Points